 P.E. is required both semesters, and students are required to dress out.
 There is a fee for P.E. uniforms.

 As a four-year high school with academically diverse students, Gulf Shores High School provides a challenging range of courses and a rigorous college preparatory program.
+We are a community committed to fostering a safe and nurturing environment in which all students can achieve their greatest potential in every endeavor.
+We are dedicated to developing confident, well-rounded, life-long learners ready to become productive individual contributors and the leaders of tomorrow.
+GSHS provides courses and a rigorous college preparatory program for its academically diverse students.
 In a supportive environment that promotes respect and responsibility, students also develop through a rich performing and creative arts program and a wide variety of extracurricular and athletic activities.

 Gulf Shores High School is dedicated to the promotion and achievement of academic excellence.

 - Strive to create a secure and supportive environment which promotes the intellectual, emotional, and physical well-being of all members of the school community

 - Celebrate diversity and encourage tolerance and respect for individual and cultural differences, …uphold the tenets of a democratic society

 - Provide our students with experiences that enable them to make ethical choices and function in our ever-changing and technological world

 - Foster the development of critical thinking, problem solving, creativity and love of learning

 - Encourage the recognition of learning as a life-long process.

 Gulf Shores High School will continue to cultivate these ideals and invites all members of the school community to share in this endeavor.